atomrc/cyclejs-auth0/README.md

 ### I want my token

-Ok this whole authentication thing is here for one thing: getting the user's jwt.
+Ok this whole authentication thing is here for one thing: getting the user's JSON Web Token.
 In order to get the token, the driver is giving you a `token$` stream, that you can subscribe to, that will output the user's token.
 In case there is no token or the user just logout, the stream will output a `null` value (in that case you probably want to send the lock a `show` action).

 Here is a typical use of the `token$`: